Skip to main content

 Overview of the containers

-The containers have been built mainly around Google Analytics with the focus being on Google Analytics 4, there are still containers for Google Analytics 3 and the ability to dual track.
+The containers have been built mainly around Google Analytics with the focus on Google Analytics 4.
 The containers also include Facebook, Google Adwords, Bing, and LinkedIn.
 Across all the containers there is a consistency in the set-up of tags, triggers, and variables.

-• Virtual pageview for e-commerce checkout funnel for GA3 + GA4
+- Virtual pageview for e-commerce checkout funnel for GA4

-• Mapping country and language codes using vlookup tables (based on base practices around Hreflang) for GA3 and GA4
+- Mapping country and language codes using vlookup tables (based on base practices around Hreflang) for GA4

 * The Google Analytics 4 E-commerce / Enhanced E-commerce containers it is currently based of the Universal Analytics (GA3) data layer and data model not the GA4 data layer and data model will hopefully be able to provide an updated GA4 E-commerce container soon.